Audio Recording & Production Studio

 Reserving Studio Time

-Student’s can reserve time during the school day, during lunch blocks, or after school.
-Times are available a 14 days in advance, and each student is limited to reserving five time slots at a time.
+Note: Times are available 14 days in advance.
+Each student is limited to 6 time slot reservations.
 To use the equipment during class time, students must have a pass from their scheduled teacher.

 Why a Recording Studio?

 Many of our students are interested in music and entertainment, but they lack access to the equipment needed to learn these skills.
 With provide students with the space and equipment needed to record vocal and instrumental performances, to compose and record beats and electronic music, and to combine their recordings into polished final products.
 Examples of these products might include:

 - Music demo recordings for distribution to professional agents and producers

 - “Mix-tape” collections of their compositions for distribution to family and friends

 - Recordings of audition solos for performing arts college admissions or scholarships

 - High-quality podcasts with music, sound effects, etc.

 - Voice-over tracks for documentaries, animations, or instructional videos